Skip to main content

 The Russia-based Blackcat group claimed to have stolen millions of Americans’ sensitive health and patient information.
 They posted a statement to its site saying it stole 6 terabytes of “highly selective” data from UnitedHealth and other clients, including Medicare, CVS Caremark, Health Net, and Tricare.
 These claims have not been verified, and it is unknown if UnitedHealth is negotiating with the hackers.

 Just a few months ago, the FBI broke into the Black Cat ransomware group servers, stole information about decryption tools for victims and seized control of several of its websites.
-The U.S. government celebrated the co-called counterattack on the hackers.
+The U.S. government celebrated the so-called counterattack on the hackers.
 This successful cyber intrusion on UnitedHealth, Optum and Change Healthcare networks, however, one of the largest health care entities in the U.S., shows how challenging it is to maintain any sense of cyber security.

 Blackcat has a history of large, high-profile attacks, including those targeting MGM Resorts International and Caesars Entertainment last year.